conservationtechlab/tinyscrubcam/README.md

 # TinyScrubCam

 TinyScrubCam is an innovative edge-AI device powered by Google Coral Micro, designed for wildlife detection.
-Leveraging advanced AI technology, it operates efficiently at the edge, making it an ideal solution for monitoring and studying wildlife in various environments.
+Leveraging advanced AI technology, it operates efficiently with a lower power and a smaller size, making it an ideal solution for monitoring and studying wildlife in various environments.

 # Hardware wiring diagram
 ![image](CircuitDiagram.jpg)

 ## Description

-TinyScrubCam utilizes Google Coral Micro platform to bring AI capabilities directly to where wildlife is.
+TinyScrubCam utilizes Google Coral Micro platform to bring AI capabilities to wildlife detection.
 This approach allows for real-time processing without the need for constant internet connectivity, making wildlife monitoring more accessible and effective.

 ## Installation